soedinglab/MMseqs2/README.md

         make
         make install
         export PATH=$(pwd)/bin/:$PATH

+:exclamation: Please install and use `gcc` from Homebrew, if you want to compile MMseqs2 on MacOS.
+The default MacOS `clang` compiler does not support OpenMP and MMseqs2 will not be able to run multithreaded.
+Use the following cmake call:

+        CXX="$(brew --prefix)/bin/gcc-6" cmake -DCMAKE_BUILD_TYPE=RELEASE -DCMAKE_INSTALL_PREFIX=. ..

 ### Install static Linux version
 The following command will download the last MMseqs version, extract it and set the `PATH` variable.
 This version runs only on linux.
 If you want to run it on Mac please compile it or use brew.